pgenergy/docs/src/content/docs/web_api/endpoints.md

 - **Request**:
   - **Headers**:
     - `Authorization`: Sensor token for authentication (e.g., `Bearer <token>`).
-  - **Body**: JSON or Protobuf format containing:
+  - **Body**: Protobuf format containing:
     - `value`: Energy consumption reading (numeric).
     - `timestamp`: (Optional) Timestamp of the reading.
 Defaults to the current time.
+- **Validation Logic**:
+  - The new sensor value is compared against the last stored value from the database.
+  - The time difference between the new reading and the previous reading is calculated.
+  - The value difference is then validated to ensure it is within reasonable limits to avoid false readings.
+  - If the difference is too large, the system will reject the new value as a possible erroneous reading.
 - **Response**:
   - `200 OK`: Data was successfully received and saved.
-  - `400 Bad Request`: The sensor data is invalid or incomplete.
+  - `400 Bad Request`: The sensor data is invalid or incomplete, including when the value difference exceeds the validation threshold.
   - `401 Unauthorized`: The token provided is invalid or missing.

 ### `POST /token`